770120041/MyBlog/_posts/2019-6-20-Interview-DP1D.md

 ```
 Same as last problem, DP in a interval. `DP[i][j]` means that all ballons are bursted in this interval.
 So, we need to make sure that `int x = dp[j][k-1]+dp[k+1][j+len]+nums[k]*nums[j-1]*nums[j+len+1];`, becasue when we calculate burst position k and add its neighbors, we need to make sure all its neighbors are actually bursted.

 We try from `len=0` because we need to calculate single number situation.
+And we increase len so that each subproblem is solved first.

 And for k, `k=j and k = j+len`, because we are accessing `dp[k+1][j+len]`, and `k+1 > j+len`, then we can make sure its 0